yunkee-lee/java-gc-test/notes.md

   - most often used to schedule post-mortem cleanup actions
   - An object is phantom reachable if it is neither strongly, softly, nor weakly reachable, it has been finalized, and some phantom reference refers to it
   - Suppose an object is phantom reachable, GC will atomically clear all phantom references to that object and all phantom references to any other phantom reachable objects from which that object is reachable

+- Weak root: all references in it are weak references; they don't affect the liveness of objects referred to